 - Students have exclusive access to meetings with founders, investors, executives and other notable entrepreneurs in class, on Global Treks, and campus events

 - Students participate in the ELP Mentor Matching program which pairs each ELP student with an entrepreneur, investor, or entrepreneurial leader to support their entrepreneurial career goals.
 Throughout the Winter semester, ELP students meet with their mentor once a month from January through April, attend the pre-matching info session, and complete post-matching assessments.

 - Students gain hands-on experience over the summer working in an entrepreneurial ecosystem by completing an internship at a growing startup, starting a venture, or shadowing an entrepreneurial leader

-- The CFE will provide exclusive access to internship at growing startups and mentorship opportunities with successful and active entrepreneurs.
+- The CFE will provide exclusive access to internships at growing startups and mentorship opportunities with successful and active entrepreneurs.
 Through this process the CFE guarantees each ELP student at least one interview for a paid summer internship at a venture-backed startup; however, it is the responsibility of the student to secure the internship.
 The CFE guarantees interviews will take place from the start of January to the end of February.

 - The CFE will provide as much support as possible, including aiding in negotiating any offer for employment with the student.
 Further, the CFE can provide significant financial support for summer internships at startups based one or more of the following conditions:

 - CoE Students

 - Women majoring in Computer Science